-A security goal is true in all executions if it can be derived from a shape analysis sentence [4].
-CPSA comes with a Prolog program that translates shape analysis sentences into Prover9 syntax [3].
-Prover9 can then be used to perform the required theorem-proving.
+A security goal is true in all executions if it can be derived from a shape analysis sentence [3].
 In practice, theorem-proving using shape analysis sentences is rarely employed.
 It's clumsy and it requires too much expertise.
 The main use of cpsasas is for generating a formula that is edited to become a desired security goal.